 - BridgeTex Pipeline (Permian to Houston).
-We own a 20% interest in the legal entity that owns the BridgeTex Pipeline.
-The pipeline, operated by a subsidiary of Magellan Midstream Partners, L.P., originates at Colorado City, Texas and extends to Houston, Texas.
-The BridgeTex pipeline has a capacity of 440,000 barrels per day and is capable of receiving supply from both our Basin and Midland South (formerly Sunrise) pipelines. - Cactus Pipeline (Permian to Corpus Christi).
-We own and operate the Cactus Pipeline, which has a capacity of 390,000 barrels per day, originates at McCamey, Texas and extends to Cardendale, Texas.
-The Cactus Pipeline connects to our Eagle Ford joint venture pipeline system at Cardendale for access to the Corpus Christi, Texas market.
+We own a 20% interest in the entity that owns the BridgeTex Pipeline.
+The pipeline, operated by a subsidiary of Magellan Midstream Partners, L.P. ("Magellan"), originates at Colorado City, Texas and extends to Houston, Texas.
+The BridgeTex pipeline has a capacity of 440,000 barrels per day and is capable of receiving supply from both our Basin and Midland South pipelines. - Cactus Pipeline (Permian to Corpus Christi).
+We own and operate the Cactus Pipeline, which has a capacity of 390,000 barrels per day, originates at McCamey, Texas and extends to Gardendale, Texas.
+The Cactus Pipeline connects to our Eagle Ford joint venture pipeline system at Gardendale for access to the Corpus Christi, Texas market.
 Movements to Corpus Christi are made on a joint tariff with the Eagle Ford joint venture pipeline. - Cactus II Pipeline (Permian to Corpus Christi).
-We own a 65% interest in the legal entity that owns the Cactus II Pipeline ("Cactus II"), which we operate.
-Cactus II is a Permian mainline system that extends directly to the Corpus Christi market, and has a capacity of 670,000 barrels per day.

-• Wink to Webster Pipeline.
-We own a 16% interest in the legal entity that owns the Wink to Webster Pipeline ("W2W Pipeline"), which in turn owns 100% of certain segments of the W2W Pipeline and a 71% UJI in the segment from Midland, Texas to Webster, Texas.
+In November 2022, we and Enbridge Inc. ("Enbridge") purchased Western Midstream Partners, LP ("WES")'s 15% interest in the entity that owns the Cactus II Pipeline.
+Enbridge acquired 10% and we acquired 5% of Cactus II.
+We and Enbridge are now the sole owners of Cactus II, with 70% and 30% respective ownership interests.
+We continue to operate the Cactus II Pipeline, which is a Permian mainline system that extends directly to the Corpus Christi market, and has a capacity of 670,000 barrels per day. - Wink to Webster Pipeline.
+We own a 16% interest in the entity that owns the Wink to Webster Pipeline ("W2W Pipeline"), which in turn owns 100% of certain segments of the W2W Pipeline and a 71% UJI in the segment from Midland, Texas to Webster, Texas.
 The W2W Pipeline originates in the Permian Basin in West Texas and transports crude oil to multiple destinations in the Houston and Galveston market areas.
-The pipeline system will provide approximately 1.5 million barrels per day of crude oil capacity (1.1 million barrels per day, net to the UJI interest) and is supported by long-term shipper commitments.
-Phase one of the pipeline system from Midland, Texas to Webster, Texas is currently in service.
-Phase two, which increases the pipeline system to 1.5 million barrels per day of capacity, was placed in service in the first quarter of 2022, at which time long-term shipper commitments became effective.
-The third phase of the project, which includes the segments from Wink, Texas to Midland, Texas and from Webster, Texas to Baytown, Texas, has been deferred by the partners until the fourth quarter of 2023.
+The pipeline system provides approximately 1.5 million barrels per day of crude oil capacity (1.1 million barrels per day, net to the UJI interest).
+Phases one and two of the pipeline system project are currently in service.
+Phase three of the project, which includes the segments from Wink, Texas to Midland, Texas and from Webster, Texas to Baytown, Texas, is under construction and is expected to be completed by the fourth quarter of 2023.